tjohns/zf/README.txt

 ----------------

 The Zend Framework team would like to thank all the contributors to the Zend Framework project, our corporate sponsor (Zend Technologies), and you- the Zend Framework user.
-Please visit us sometime soon at: http://framework.zend.com!
+Please visit us sometime soon at http://framework.zend.com!